 After Easter, if it’s going to be a boom year, things will take off again and the market will go crazy right up to spring.
 When spring arrives the warmer weather brings lots of new listings.
-This is great for buyers because the more listings that come on the market, the greater choice makes it easier it is to buy.
+This is great for buyers because the more listings that come on the market, the greater the choice, which makes it easier to buy.
 What often happens is by the time November and December come around, vendors who listed in spring but who have not yet sold will often get quite desperate and really worried about not selling their property before Christmas.
 We call that buying season.
 A word of warning though – there is no point buying a dud property just because it’s a bargain.

 If you’re buying a blue-chip area and you’ve found a quality property that you can afford, and you’re ready, then the time to buy is now.

-Published 10 April, 2018.
+Published: 10 April, 2018.